The following limitations govern courses taken for credit by cross-registration.

 Changes in enrollment in cross-registered courses must occur by the add/drop deadline of the Graduate School of Design or of the other school, whichever date is earlier.
 A student must file an add/drop petition as required for GSD courses (described above).

-If a GSD student receives a grade considered passing at the school at which the course is listed, he or she may receive credit for cross-registered courses offered by Harvard College; Harvard’s Graduate School of Arts and Sciences, Business School, Kennedy School of Government, Graduate School of Education, School of Public Health, Law School, or Divinity School; the Fletcher School of Law and Diplomacy at Tufts University; the Episcopal Divinity School; and MIT.
+If a GSD student receives a grade considered passing at the school at which the course is listed, he or she may receive credit for cross-registered courses offered by Harvard College; Harvard’s Graduate School of Arts and Sciences, Business School, Kennedy School of Government, Graduate School of Education, Chan School of Public Health, Law School, or Divinity School; the Fletcher School of Law and Diplomacy at Tufts University; and MIT.
 Students may obtain credit toward the fulfillment of a degree at the GSD for a maximum of two undergraduate-level courses, or the equivalent of eight GSD units, at Harvard College or Harvard Summer School.
 MDesS Students may obtain a maximum of three undergraduate-level courses or twelve GSD units at the College.

 GSD students who wish to audit a course should make arrangements directly with the instructor.
 Audited courses are not recorded on transcripts.
 Students from outside of the GSD who wish to audit a GSD course should speak with the registrar in order to acquire a petition to audit.